linked-db/linked-ql/README.md

 npx linkedql migrate
 ```

-In each case, you can use the `--dir` flag to point Linked QL to your "database" directory:
+On each command, you can use the `--dir` flag to point Linked QL to your "database" directory (where you have your `schema.json` and `driver.js` files):

 ```cmd
 npx linkedql migrate --dir="./src/database-stuff"